 And don’t forget to look for signs on the street corners or on any telephone poles saying someone buys houses.
 Most of the time these are wholesalers marking to find deals.
 If they are finding deals, then they are almost always selling them wholesale of doing fix and flips.
 Bandit signs are a fantastic source for finding other investors wholesaling property.

-If you have a great way of locating other investors who are wholesaling deals, please click the green discussion button below and let everyone know.
+If you have a great way of locating other investors who are wholesaling deals, please click the comment button below and let everyone know.